Humany/humany-docs/SEO/README.md

 ### SEO service

 When you enable SEO on a widget, the content is indexed by our SEO service and the result is stored in a database.
 The content of this database (pre-rendered HTML pages) can then be made available when the customer creates and adds a SEO component to their web server.
-Only inline widgets support sour SEO service as each view in the widget is required to have its own unique URL.
+Only inline widgets supports our SEO service as each view in the widget is required to have its own unique URL.

 ### Overview